MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.2.0 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

+**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, we have not yet released any categories in Viva.
+We will update when there are categories available.

-Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature in Viva.
+Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature or a category in Viva.
 The attributes of the policy are defined using the cmdlet parameters.
-Policies are used to restrict or grant access to the specified feature for specific users, groups, or the entire tenant.
+Policies are used to restrict or grant access to the specified feature or category for specific users, groups, or the entire tenant.
 Note that:

-- You can assign up to 10 policies per feature.
-An additional one policy per feature can be assigned to the entire tenant.
+- You can assign up to 10 policies per feature/category.
+An additional one policy per feature/category can be assigned to the entire tenant.
-- Policies assigned to a specific user or group take priority over the policy assigned to the entire tenant when determining whether a feature is enabled.
-If a user has multiple policies assigned for a feature (directly as a user or member of a group), the most restrictive policy applies.
+- Policies assigned to a specific user or group take priority over the policy assigned to the entire tenant when determining whether a feature/category is enabled.
+If a user has multiple policies assigned for a feature/category (directly as a user or member of a group), the most restrictive policy applies.
+- If a category is disabled by category policies, all features under the category are disabled regardless of the policies set at the feature level.
+- You can only update user controls at the feature policy level, not the category policy level.

 Some features include the option for user controls (user opt out).
 Refer to the feature documentation to see if user controls are available for the feature that you intend to set a policy for.